-- (a) Cash forming part of the scheme's assets may be deposited with the trustee, the management company, the Principal Valuer of the scheme or with any other connected persons (being an institution licensed to accept deposits) so long as that institution pays interest on the deposit at a rate not lower than the prevailing commercial rate for a deposit of that size and term. - (b) Money can be borrowed from the trustee, the management company, the Principal Valuer of the scheme or any other connected persons (being an institution licensed to lend money) so long as that institution charges interest at no higher rate, and any fee for arranging or terminating the loan is of no greater amount than the prevailing commercial rate for a loan of the size and nature of the loan in question negotiated at arm's length.
+- (a) Cash forming part of the scheme's assets may be deposited with the trustee, the management company or with any other connected persons (being an institution licensed to accept deposits) so long as that institution pays interest on the deposit at a rate not lower than the prevailing commercial rate for a deposit of that size and term. - (b) Money can be borrowed from the trustee, the management company or any other connected persons (being an institution licensed to lend money) so long as that institution charges interest at no higher rate, and any fee for arranging or terminating the loan is of no greater amount than the prevailing commercial rate for a loan of the size and nature of the loan in question negotiated at arm's length.